COMP3340-2024-GP11/mmpretrain/README.md

 - This repository contains code for Attention Mechanism (Including ViT, TinyVit, SEResnet) and Additional Data Experiment which utilize Oxford102 to learn more general flower feature extraction and fintune and test on Oxford17.
 - Noted that: For some important output pth and log, we will uploaded one zip seperately and the data will also be a seperate zip.
-- All these are done in mmpretrain( not mmclassification)
+- All these are done in mmpretrain (not mmclassification)
 - Someting to clarify:
--- 0. I have already refine the pretrained ViT, and now it perform a lot better than what is shown in presentaion slides and it grow steadily( I warm up and then let lr go down steadly and finally linear slight adjust, it is shown in the schedule)
+  - 0. I have already refine the pretrained ViT, and now it perform a lot better than what is shown in presentaion slides and it grow steadily (I warm up and then let lr go down steadly and finally linear slight adjust, it is shown in the schedule)
--- 1.We find out a lot of problem and did many experiments to solve them, such as data leakage when additional data in Oxford102 has overlap with Oxford17---We will just give the final non-data leakage data and code but not the one with this issue.
+  - 1. We find out a lot of problem and did many experiments to solve them, such as data leakage when additional data in Oxford102 has overlap with Oxford17
+    - We will just give the final non-data leakage data and code but not the one with this issue.
--- 2. In the freezing pretrain-ViT part, this version make it partially frozon because it got best performance--- in the code you can change the freezing parameter to see other performance outcome(I thought not that necessary to upload 3 seperate config)
+  - 2. In the freezing pretrain-ViT part, this version make it partially frozon because it got best performance
+    - in the code you can change the freezing parameter to see other performance outcome(I thought not that necessary to upload 3 seperate config)
--- 3. Considering the pth file of some model will be very huge, When saving the pth for testing you could self-defined a directory. ( you could just created a output-directory next to configs and give all model a sub-directory. if do not do these at first and adjust the command use to test and train, !!!a output may be created automatically if you just run the train command shown)
+  - 3. Considering the pth file of some model will be very huge, When saving the pth for testing you could self-defined a directory. ( you could just created a output-directory next to configs and give all model a sub-directory. if do not do these at first and adjust the command use to test and train, !!! a output may be created automatically if you just run the train command shown)

 - For any question and enquiry, please feel free to reach out to Ruilin Gao (u3577254@connect.hku.hk)